Classification and Segmentation of Pulmonary Lesions in CT Images Using a Combined VGG-XGBoost Method, and an Integrated

 \section{Abstract}

-Given that lung cancer is one of the deadliest diseases, and many die from the disease every year, early detection and diagnosis of this disease are valuable, preventing cancer from growing and spreading.
-So if cancer is diagnosed in the early stage, the patient’s life will be saved.
-However, the current pulmonary disease diagnosis is made by human resources, which is time-consuming and requires a specialist in this field.
-Also, there is a high level of errors in human diagnosis.
-Our goal is to develop a system that can detect and classify lung lesions with high accuracy and segment them in CT-scan images.
-In the proposed method, first, features are extracted automatically from the CT-scan image; then, the extracted features are classified by Ensemble Gradient Boosting methods.
-Finally, if there is a lesion in the CT-scan image, using a hybrid method based on \cite{LI20111}, including Fuzzy Clustering and Level Set, the lesion is segmented.
-We collected a dataset, including CT-scan images of pulmonary lesions.
-The target community was the patients in Mashhad.
-The collected samples were then tagged by a specialist.
-We used this dataset for training and testing our models.
-Finally, we were able to achieve an accuracy of 96\% for this dataset.
-This system can help physicians to diagnose pulmonary lesions and prevent possible mistakes.
+Given that lung cancer is one of the deadliest illnesses, early identification and diagnosis are critical to preserving a patient's life.
+However, lung illness diagnosis is time-intensive and requires the expertise of a pulmonary disease specialist, subject to a significant rate of inaccuracy.
+Our objective is to design a system capable of accurately detecting and classifying lung lesions and segmenting them in CT-scan images.
+The suggested technique extracts features automatically from the CT-scan image and then classifies them using Ensemble Gradient Boosting methods.
+Finally, if a lesion is detected in the CT-scan image, it is segmented using a hybrid approach based on Fuzzy Clustering and Level Set \cite{LI20111}.
+To train and test our models we gathered a dataset that included CT images of patients residing in Mashhad, Iran.
+Finally, the results indicate 96\% accuracy within this dataset.
+This approach may assist clinicians in diagnosing lung abnormalities and avoiding potential errors.